akshatdodhiya/Basic-C-Programs/README.md

 The **Armstrong Number Program** checks whether a given number is an Armstrong number or not.
 It demonstrates the use of loops and math library to calculate the Armstrong number.

 ### 10. Tax Calculator Program
 The **Tax Calculator Program** calculates the gst tax of a given amount.
-It also shows the amount by deducting the inclusive tax from it.
+It also displays the amount by deducting the inclusive tax from it.